Advay-CMD/Multi-Utility/README.md

 <br><br>
 Now the app would have been launched...
 It will check for admin permisions, therefore, if you encounter a UAC(User Account Control) click the "Yes" button.
 <br><br>
-Make sure to not close the window and remain calm, it will start downloading the data.
+Make sure to not close the window and remain calm, it will start writing the data.

 MD STILL IN PROGRESS